Tuberculosis of the Female Genital Tract

 A history of poor general health persisting over a period of months or years and associated with weight loss, undue fatigue, low-grade fever, or vague lower abdominal pain often is elicited in patients with genital TB.
 Some patients gave a history of recurrent pelvic inflammatory disease that has not responded to the usual antibiotic therapy.

 Physical examination is important in establishing a diagnosis of genital TB (Table 3).
-However, it should be emphasized that no abnormal findings may be apparent or, at best, there may be only vague ones.
+However, it should be emphasized that no abnormal findings may be apparent, or at best, there may be only vague ones.
 There is little correlation between presenting complaints and physical findings in genital TB.
-In all, 35–50% of patients have an entirely normal examination.36, 40 In the remainder, bimanual examination often reveals an adnexal mass or fixation of pelvic organs.
+Thirty-five percent to 50% of patients have an entirely normal examination.36,40 In the remainder, bimanual examination often reveals an adnexal mass or fixation of pelvic organs.
 Tuberculous tuboovarian masses are less tender than those due to pyogenic infection, although secondary infection and acute exacerbation may produce sharp pain and tenderness.
 Other pelvic lesions, such as fibromyomas, ovarian cysts, and adenomyosis, as well as cervical cancer, may coexist with genital TB.
 The presence of bilateral tuboovarian masses in a virgin who has a history of pulmonary or extrapulmonary TB should make the clinician highly suspicious of genital TB.

-Sutherland’s large series spinning 30 years showed a significant decrease in the incidence of palpable adnexal masses, from 52% of 704 patients in the years 1951–60 to 26.5% in the years 1971–80.62 Falk and associates studied a group of 187 patients and reported that approximately 25% of the patients in their series had a palpable adnexal mass on examination, but 11% of these were found to be benign ovarian tumors or malignant lesions in the adnexa.12 Adnexal masses vary in size and in consistency and may result from thickened, edematous tubes, pyosalpinges, a conglomeration of pelvis organs matted together by adhesions, or a tubo-ovarian abscess.
+Sutherland’s large series spinning 30 years showed a significant decrease in the incidence of palpable adnexal masses, from 52% of 704 patients in the years 1951 to 1960 to 26.5% in the years 1971 to 1980.62 Falk and associates studied a group of 187 patients and reported that approximately 25% of the patients in their series had a palpable adnexal mass on examination, but 11% of these were found to be benign ovarian tumors or malignant lesions in the adnexa.12 Adnexal masses vary in size and in consistency and may result from thickened, edematous tubes, pyosalpinges, a conglomeration of pelvis organs matted together by adhesions, or a tubo-ovarian abscess.

 A temperature greater than 38°C was seen in approximately one third of the 158 cases of Brown and associates from 1920 to 1950.78 Superimposition of acute bacterial infection, gynecologic operative procedures, or trauma to pelvic organs has been known to cause a flare-up of latent pelvic TB.79